NeurodataWithoutBorders/nwb_hackathons/HCK04_2018_Seattle/Breakouts/UserAdoption/README.md

     * A lot of the initial content will likely come from http://nwb-overview.readthedocs.io/en/latest/ , which once ported to the new site, will be deprectated.

-  * In new user page:
+    * Parts that should be included on the new user/developer page:

 	    * Value proposition - pitch to use NWB

 	    * Resources : Link to all available online docs

 	    * Mailing list

 	    * GitHub : Link to the main repositories

 	    * Describe various tools in ecosystem (matnwb, pynwb, nwb-schema, etc.)

 	    * Google group

 	    * Want to get involved? link to the url to the pre-defined “good first issue” tag

 * **ReadTheDocs** Need cross-linking between the various documentations